TerminatorJ/GNL_Scorer/README.md

 Wang J, Xiang X, Bolund L, et al. GNL-Scorer: A generalized model for predicting CRISPR on-target activity by machine learning and featurization[J].
 Journal of Molecular Cell Biology, 2020.

+# Note:
+This tool has been refreshed into a new version, please get accesse to https://github.com/TerminatorJ/CRISPR-TRAP-seq to get a solid result to facilitate your experiment.

 Usage:

 Adding the "oligoarrayaux-3.8" in the file of cal_deltaG to you linux environment.